mohammadikram01/mohammadikram01/README.md

 ---

 ## About Me
-DevOps & Cloud Engineer with hands-on experience in designing, automating and maintaining scalable infrastructure.
-Strong focus on CI/CD pipelines, cloud deployment, containers and infrastructure as code.
+DevOps & Cloud Engineer experienced in designing, automating and maintaining scalable cloud infrastructure.
+Focus on CI/CD, cloud deployment, automation, and infrastructure as code.

 ---